Best 17 Gardens in DC: The Instagrammers Guide

 Lotus Flower at Kenilworth Park by @abpanphoto

 If you ever find yourself east of the river, check out Kenilworth Park and Aquatic Gardens.
-Our favorite is the aquatic gardens in the summertime.
-The lotus flowers are beautiful and can actually grow up to 6-8 feet.
+It’s the only national park dedicated to water-growing plants, and our favorite time to visit is mid-July when the lotus flowers are at peak bloom.
+Some of the lotus plants grow up to 6-8 feet tall, creating an almost surreal landscape.

 Kenilworth Gardens on Google Maps